JonathanMEdwards/subtext10/doc/language.md

 > In fact programs really are “first-class” values, accessible via special metadata references, but they are only used in the UI and planned metaprogramming capabilities.

 ### Structure modification
 So far all of the examples have used arithmetic.
-But it is very common to work with structures, particularly groups,  as they are often the rows of tables.
-Take the group:
+But it is very common to work with structures, particularly records,  as they are often the rows of tables.
+Take the record:
 ```
-x: group {
+x: record {
   name: ''
   number: 0
 }